binance/binance-spot-api-docs/faqs/spot_glossary.md

 * Last update to the order.
 This field (as well as all timestamp related fields) will be in milliseconds by default in JSON responses.

 User Data Stream
-* Websocket stream used to get real-time information of a user's account. (e.g. Changes to Balances, Order Updates, etc.)
+* WebSocket stream used to get real-time information of a user's account. (e.g. Changes to Balances, Order Updates, etc.) Read [User Data Streams](../user-data-stream.md) to learn more.

 ---